-- SARs being submitted by post should be sent to the following address: - Information Management Unit Block 1, Miesian Plaza 50 - 58 Lower Baggot Street Dublin 2 D02 XW14 - If you wish to submit an application by post, you are strongly urged to include your email address.
-If you can provide your email address we will be able to correspond with you about your request.
+- SARs being submitted by post should be sent to the following address: - Information Management Unit Block 1, Miesian Plaza 50 - 58 Lower Baggot Street Dublin 2 D02 XW14 - If you wish to submit an application by post, you are strongly urged to include your email address if you have one.
+If you can provide your email address, this will make it easier for us to correspond with you about your request.